ellennickles/xphoto-s22/README.md

 Outside of class:
 - You are expected to check your NYU email frequently for course-related information, including but not limited to general announcements and updates.
 Please feel free to email me with any questions or concerns any time.
+- You can also contact me on the ITP/IMA Discord @Ellen (she/her).
 - Student Hours will take place in person or on Zoom.
 [Sign up here](https://calendar.google.com/calendar/selfsched?sstoken=UUJBXzVpUFp3azhlfGRlZmF1bHR8MDk4NDA1OWMzNzEyMThhZjVkMTgzYWI3YmUxMWNmY2M)
 - Expect to submit your assignments using a Google Form.
 - I'll provide assignment feedback on individually-shared Google documents.